prismake/typegql/README.md

 ![demo](assets/demo.gif)

-decapi is set of decorators allowing creating GraphQL APIs quickly and in type-safe way.
+decapi is set of decorators for creating GraphQL APIs quickly and in type-safe way.

 - [Documentation](https://decapi.netlify.com/)